 In addition to completing the on-site internship, the student may be asked to reflect about the experience with his or her faculty sponsor through reading about the chosen field or work, writing about the experience and discussing the experience with people working full-time in the field of the internship.

 Juniors and seniors with a 2.5 or better grade point average are eligible for internships.
 Students must have completed course work appropriate for the internship experience and must be able to demonstrate potential benefit from an internship plan.
-The student is required to fill out a Permission to Register for Special Coursework Form, an Internship Agreement and an Internship Learning Contract.
+The student is required to fill out a Permission to Register for Special Coursework Form (available in MyDrury, on the Student tab under "Student Forms"), an Internship Agreement and an Internship Learning Contract.
 The Learning Contract must be completed and signed by the site supervisor, student and faculty sponsor.
 The Permission to Register form must be signed by the advisor, faculty sponsor, department chair and Career Center staff member.

 All paperwork must be submitted to the Career Center prior to the beginning of the work experience and/or before the deadline to add a class or register for credit.
 Credit will not be granted retroactively.
 Evaluation will be performed by the faculty sponsor in consultation with the on-site supervisor and grading will be on a satisfactory/unsatisfactory basis.